 Can a Patient With Crowns or Bridges Still Get Braces?

-Whether your orthodontist recommends fixed or removable braces to correct the alignment of your teeth, it is encouraging to know that you can enjoy the many benefits of alignment and an attractive smile even if you currently have bridges or crowns.
+Whether your orthodontist suggests fixed or removable braces to perfect the alignment of your teeth, keep in mind that the results bring multiple benefits aesthetically and with the functionalities as well!
+You can surely enjoy a beautiful smile even if you have gotten crowns or bridges previously.

 When an orthodontist installs braces to dental restorations, it requires further expertise in comparison to placing them on natural teeth.
 This is the reason why it is significant to search for a specialist when considering orthodontic treatment.

 Below you can find possible issues that may occur when installing braces over dental crowns and bridges:

 When fixed braces are placed over dental implants or crowns, the position of the implants cannot be moved or changed due to them being solidly inserted into the jawbone.
 When patients have existing bridges, there is minimal movement in order to prevent any damage to the bridge.

 Our specialists carefully examine your specific dental case and view the history to know if there has been previous trauma such as with root canals or crowns.
 Depending on the case, it may be essential for the orthodontist to move the teeth slower.
 While doing so, the process of the treatment will be monitored to ensure you are on the right track.

 There is a possibility that the orthodontic treatment will lead to damages of existing crowns and bridges.
 If there is any damage, it will only harm the aesthetic factors with no need to undergo treatment.
 This is especially if the restorations are at the back of the mouth.

 In certain situations where a crown is slightly damaged at the front teeth while wearing braces, you can simply request for your dentist to fix the crown after treatment once the braces are removed.